Encharted Cook

 I found that the best recipe was to use two kinds of seedless grapes, green and red.
 This gives variety to each bite since green grapes are typically more tart than red grapes.

-If you have ever had strawberries with sour cream and brown sugar, you know how good that combination is and this is just as amazing.
+If you have ever had strawberries with sour cream and brown sugar, you know how good that combination is, and this is just as amazing.

-Ingredients, clockwise from top: cream cheese, sour cream, white sugar, clear vanilla extract, chopped pecans, green grapes, dark brown sugar, and red grapes.
+The ingredients, clockwise from top: cream cheese, sour cream, white sugar, clear vanilla extract, chopped pecans, green grapes, dark brown sugar, and red grapes.

 • Clear Vanilla Extract - A clear vanilla extract will keep the dressing snowy white.
 Although clear vanilla is imitation vanilla, it is very flavorful.
+If you don't have clear vanilla extract, you can use any vanilla extract or vanilla paste you have on hand.
+Vanilla paste is very concentrated.
+So, if you choose to use vanilla paste, blend ½ teaspoon into the dressing, taste, and then add more to taste as needed.

-• Dark Brown Sugar - Dark brown sugar has deep caramel and molasses flavors that really make this salad extra delicious.
+• Dark Brown Sugar - Dark brown sugar has deep caramel and molasses flavors that make this salad extra delicious.

 Please see the recipe card for the exact quantities.

-Cream cheese, sour cream, white sugar, and clear vanilla extract in a bowl.
+Process Photo 1a - Cream cheese, sour cream, white sugar, and clear vanilla extract in a bowl.

-Beating the dressing in a large bowl with a hand mixer.
+Process Photo 1b - Beating the dressing in a large bowl with a hand mixer.

+1. Make the Creamy Dressing.
 In a large bowl, beat the cream cheese, sour cream, white granulated sugar, and vanilla until well blended.

-The green and red grapes are added to the dressing.
+Process Photo 2a - The green and red grapes are added to the dressing.

-The dressing and the grapes are folded together.
+Process Photo 2b - The dressing and the grapes are folded together.

+1. Garnish and Serve.
 Sprinkle the salad with the brown sugar and chopped pecans just before serving.

 Make-Ahead & Storage

-More Creamy Fruit Salads
+More Creamy Fruit Salad Desserts

-• 5 Cup Fruit Salad
+5 Cup Fruit Salad

-• Mandarin Orange Fluff
+Mandarin Orange Fluff

 📖 Recipe